ICAI-IMAT-XAI/final-project-FrancescoMezzera/README.md

 To run the analysis in the notebook, you must first ensure the dataset is available in your environment.

-1. Install libraries listed in `requirements.txt`.
+1. Install libraries listed in `Requirements.txt`.
 2.  **Dataset Upload:** To run the notebook it is required the dataset file **`WA_Fn-UseC_-Telco-Customer-Churn.csv`**.
     * If running in an online environment (like Google Colab), please **upload the dataset file** directly into the session where the code is executed.
     * The file is expected to be present in the root path of the running notebook.